First Brazilian Republic: War

 There were two main lines of thought regarding Brazil's joining the war: One, led by Ruy Barbosa, called for joining the Entente; another side was concerned about the bloody and fruitless nature of trench warfare, nurturing critical and pacifist feelings in the urban worker classes.
 Therefore, Brazil remained neutral in World War I until 1917.
 However, as denunciations of corruption exacerbated internal problems in the state, President Venceslau Brás began feeling the need to divert public attention from his government; this goal could be accomplished by focusing on an external enemy and thus stoking a sense of unity and patriotism.

 During 1917, the German Navy sank Brazilian civilian ships off the French coast, creating such an opportunity.
-On October 26 the government declared war on the Central Powers: Germany, Austria-Hungary, and Ottoman Empire.
-Soon after, the navy was ordered to capture Central Powers ships found on the Brazilian coast, and three small military groups were dispatched to the Western Front.
+On October 26 the government declared war on the Central Powers: Germany, Austria-Hungary, and the Ottoman Empire.
+Soon after, the navy was ordered to capture Central Powers' ships found on the Brazilian coast, and three small military groups were dispatched to the Western Front.
 The first group consisted of medical staff from the Army, the second consisted of Army sergeants and officers, and the third consisted of military aviators, both of Army and Navy.
 The Army's members were attached to the French Army, and the Navy's aviators to the British Royal Air Force.
 By 1918 all three groups were already in action in France.

 By that time Brazil had also sent a Naval fleet, the Naval Division in War Operations or DNOG, to join the Allies' Naval Forces in the Mediterranean.

 During 1918, protests broke out against the military recruitment; this, in conjunction with the news of the ongoing revolution in Russia, only strengthened the isolationist sentiment among the Brazilian elites.
 In addition, the devastating advent of Spanish flu further prevented the Brás administration from getting involved more deeply.
 Ultimately, the armistice in November 1918 prevented the government from carrying out its plan for war.
 Despite its modest participation, Brazil gained the right to partake in the Paris Peace Conference.